-- 1. DigiCert logs the identity of entity making the request or problem report and the reason for requesting revocation.
-DigiCert may also include its own reasons for revocation in the log. - 2.
-DigiCert may request confirmation of the revocation from the Subscriber or a known administrator, where applicable, via out-of-band communication (e.g., telephone, fax, etc.). - 3.
-If the request is authenticated as originating from the Subscriber, DigiCert revokes thecertificate. - 4.
-For requests from third parties, DigiCert personnel begin investigating the request and decide whether revocation is appropriate based on the following criteria: - a. the nature of the alleged problem, - b. the number of reports received about a particular certificate, - c. the identity of the complainants (for example, complaints from a law enforcement official that a web site is engaged in illegal activities have more weight than a complaint from a consumer alleging they never received the goods they ordered), and - d. relevant legislation. - 5.
-If DigiCert determines that revocation is appropriate, DigiCert personnel revoke the certificate and update the CRL.
+- DigiCert logs the identity of entity making the request or problem report and the reason for requesting revocation.
+DigiCert may also include its own reasons for revocation in the log. - DigiCert may request confirmation of the revocation from the Subscriber or a known administrator, where applicable, via out[]of[]band communication (e.g., telephone, fax, etc.). - If the request is authenticated as originating from the Subscriber, DigiCert revokes the certificate. - For requests from third parties, DigiCert personnel begin investigating the request and decide whether revocation is appropriate based on the following criteria: - The nature of the alleged problem, - The number of reports received about a particular certificate, - The identity of the complainants (for example, complaints from a law enforcement official that a web site is engaged in illegal activities have more weight than a complaint from a consumer alleging they never received the goods they ordered), and - Relevant legislation. - If DigiCert determines that revocation is appropriate, DigiCert personnel revoke the certificate and update the CRL.